bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+dom is the document object model it is like an api to the page. the contents of the page are parsed through or into the dom. it is a representation of the html

 2. What is an event?
+is a way for us to interact with the html and make changes

 3. What is an event listener?
+event listener is a method or function to an event so we can have events on the page that waits for or lisents for the event to happen i.e a click listener activates the function when a specific thing that has athe event listener applied is clicked

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? node list are a browser api and not a js api so to manipulate teh nodelist we must convert to an array taht we cn access and work with

 5. What is a component?
+are like a function where we can make reusable elements to create mulltiple components using the same method

 ### Git Set up